Palo Alto, California: Walking

 Conditions for walking are excellent in Palo Alto except for crossing high-volume arterial streets such as El Camino Real and Oregon Expressway.
 Sidewalks are available on nearly every city street, with the notable exception of the Barron Park neighborhood, which was the last to be incorporated into the city.
 Palo Alto's Street grid is well-connected with few dead-end streets, especially in the city's older northern neighborhoods.
 An extensive urban forest, which is protected by the city's municipal code, provides shade and visual diversity, and slows motor vehicle traffic.
 4.8% of residents walk to work.

+Palo Alto Link

+The city of Palo Alto created a rideshare service option called Palo Alto Link, and made its debut 2023.
+The rideshare service option provides service throughout the city, and has discounted fares for students and senior citizens.
+Funding for the project was provided by 2016 VTA Measure B and Bay Area Air Quality Transportation Fund for Clean Air.
+The program is administered by Nomad Transit, and has 10 vehicles in its fleet.